apache/cloudstack-documentation/source/adminguide/storage.rst

 not currently support booting a VM from a recovered root disk.
 A disk recovered from snapshot of a root disk is treated as a regular data disk; the data on recovered disk can be accessed by attaching the disk to a VM.
-Exception to this is when using KVM with NFS - with this setup, both root and data volumes can be restored to their previous state.
+An exception to this is when using KVM with NFS - with this setup, both root and data volumes can be restored to their previous state.

 A completed snapshot is copied from primary storage to secondary storage, where it is stored until deleted or purged by newer snapshot.
-The copy process can optionally be asynchronous (parameter asynbackupc=true) meaning that API call will complete once the snapshot is created initially on the Primary Storage, and after that the snapshot will be copied in the background to the Secondary Storage.
+The copy process can optionally be asynchronous (parameter asyncbackup=true) meaning that API call will complete once the snapshot is created initially on the Primary Storage, and after that the snapshot will be copied in the background to the Secondary Storage.